lasau001/Telling-Stories-with-Data/lsaundersfinalproject.md

 **Conflict**: In 2015, the retirement of many of these leaders led to a high number of executive searches, and presented both an opportunity and a challenge for organization's to hire new talent that better represents the communities they serve.

-**Resolution** As of February 2019, there have been shifts in leadership that reflect a concerted effort to increase female leaderships, however both gender and broader representation in the field are significantly lagging.
+**Resolution**: As of February 2019, there have been shifts in leadership that reflect a concerted effort to increase female leaderships, however both gender and broader representation in the field are significantly lagging.

 ## The Data